-Hospital Workgroup - Provides input to the Coordinating Committee on matters related to the selection and coordination of measures for hospital and acute care facility performance measurement programs, including those for inpatient acute, outpatient, cancer, and psychiatric hospitals, ambulatory surgery centers, and dialysis facilities.
+Hospital Workgroup - Provides input to the Coordinating Committee on matters related to the selection and coordination of measures for hospital performance measurement programs, including for inpatient acute, outpatient, cancer, and psychiatric hospitals.

 Post-Acute Care/Long-Term Care Workgroup - Provides input to the Coordinating Committee on matters related to the selection and coordination of measures for post-acute care and long-term care performance measurement programs, including for hospices, inpatient rehabilitation facilities, long-term care hospitals, skilled nursing facilities, and home health care.